 Instagram Dog Filter

 It doesn’t get much more imaginative than dressing up as an Instagram filter!
-You’ll be sure to get the great Instagram image with this style.
+You’ll be sure to get a great Instagram image with this style.

 Do you have an old formal gown laying around the house?
 Dress up as a “formal apology” using a sharpie and a plain white sash.

 Halloween and skeletons are inextricably linked.
 The good news is that with a quick makeup look, you can put together a stunning costume with little work.

 Costume Not Found

 It doesn’t get much easier than this for last-minute costumes than this amusing “costume not found” look.